Tzfatilab/Telomere-Analyzer/README.md

 Before running the code, consider changing certain parameters in the code itself that by default have set values:
 - The telomere pattern density is searched in segments of 100 consecutive bases.
 This could be changed in the `global_subseq_length` parameter.
 - Each segment is classified as potentially telomeric or not depending if it passes a minimum density threshold.
 Changing the existing threshold (0.3) could be done in the `global_min_density` parameter.
 This could affect where the program sets the telomere beginning.
+- The telomeric sequence searched is TTAGGG.
+This could be changed under the `curr_patterns` variable.
-- Currently, due to problems in purine distinction by the sequencing technology, the telomeric sequence searched is CCCTRR (R represents A or G).
-This could be changed under the `PATTERNS_LIST` variable.
+- If you used guppy basecaller with the r9 kit it is best recommended to re-basecall with dorado due to problems in purine distinction by the sequencing technology or changing the `curr_patterns` variable to a list of "YYAGGG/CCCTRR" patterns.

 ### Preinstallations